ramanaguru/Java_Practice/README.md

     🛡️ ExceptionHandling_Example.java
-        📌 Exploring exception handling in Java.
+        📌 Exploring exception handling in Java an its types of exceptions explained.